 Parameter Description Network Type

 Note The RDS instance must have the same network type as the ECS instance that you want to connect.
 If the RDS and ECS instances both have the VPC network type, they must also reside in the same VPC.
 Otherwise, the RDS and ECS instances cannot communicate over an internal network.

 - Classic Network: the traditional type of network.

 - VPC: the recommended type of network.
 A virtual private cloud (VPC) is an isolated network that provides higher security and better performance than the classic network.
 If you select the VPC network type, you must also specify the VPC parameter and the vSwitch of Primary Node parameter.
 If you select the Multi-zone Deployment method in the Basic Configurations step, you must specify both the VSwitch of Primary Node and VSwitch of Secondary Node parameters.

 Resource Group The resource group to which the new RDS instance belongs.

 - Click Next: Confirm Order.

-- Confirm the settings in the Parameters section, specify the Purchase Plan and the Duration, read and select Terms of Service, and click Pay Now.
-You need to specify the Duration only when the new RDS instance uses subscription billing.
+- Confirm the settings in the Parameters section, specify the Purchase Plan and Duration parameters, read and select Terms of Service, and then click Pay Now.
+You must specify the Duration parameter only when the new RDS instance uses the subscription billing method.